thspencer/pytivo-video-mgr2/README.txt

 of the matching criteria.
 If you have multiple expressions on the same line, the ALL must be satisfied by the matching algorithm in order for a video to be included in the virtual share.
 The general syntax is: values=tag:value,value,value/tag:value,value/ ...

+A special value "values=all" will include EVERY video.
+This allows you to do alternate grouping and/or sorting

 You can add any number of such entries.
 If the tag(s) you specify do not exist for any particular video, that video will not be part of that index.